 - 1 3/4 cup vegetable broth

 - 2 Tablespoons vegan butter leave out if trying to eat oil-free

 Preheat oven to 375°

 Line a sauté pan with vegetable broth.
-Add the dehydrated onion flakes and stir around will rehydrated.
+Add the dehydrated onion flakes and stir around will rehydrate.

 Add frozen vegetables and continue stirring until vegetables are mostly thawed.

 Add cooked lentils, seasonings, starch, and vegetable broth.
-Stir until heated though and bubbly.
-Sauce should being to thicken.
+Stir until heated through and bubbly.
+The sauce should begin to thicken.

 Turn into a small (7"x11") baking dish.
 Set aside while preparing potatoes.